SAljar99/multi-tenant-rbac-demo/README.md

 1. **Query level**: `getOrdersForTenant()` uses `where('tenantId', '==', tenantId)`.
 2. **Update/Delete level**: `updateOrderStatus()` and `deleteOrder()` fetch the order, check `order.tenantId === tenantId`, then proceed.
-3. **Input validation**: The UI passes `tenantId` from `AuthContext`, and the data-access layer always receives it as an explicit parameter.
+3. **Input validation**: The UI reads `tenantId` from localStorage and passes it to the data-access layer, which receives it as an explicit parameter.

 ## Deploying to Firebase Hosting